 To all our wonderful customers, friends, and family…

 Saturday, May 26th was our last day open at the food cart.
 But while we transition from the cart, we are NOT going out of business!
 Rather, we are just getting started on the next chapter!
-We will continue to host popups throughout the summer, participate in local events, and are also available to cook for small private parties.
+We will continue to host popups, participate in local events, and are also available to cook for small private parties.
 And while we’re doing all this, we’ll also be focusing on structuring our business, solidifying our numbers, and bringing our latest concept to fruition.
-More on that in the coming weeks.

 The Chamorro people have come such a long way in offering Portland the true experience of the Mariana islands.
 Since my family and I opened PDX671 in 2010, we have enjoyed the excitement of helping keep our cuisine alive.
 We are a proud people with so much to share with the world, and we’re grateful for all of you letting us into your lives.
 And so the story continues with the new owners of our food cart, Mike and Joy San Nicolas, bringing you “Chochu Local”.
-So we are incredibly pleased to announce that Chamorro cuisine will be staying at Rose City Food Park!
+Chamorro cuisine is still being celebrated at Rose City Food Park!

 My family sincerely, from our hearts and souls, thank you for all that you’ve done for us.